MariusReik/AIRedditPostToVideo/README.md

 6. **Automate Posting**
    Plans to automate the posting of generated videos to TikTok and YouTube Shorts.

-## TODO
-- Implement automation for posting generated videos to TikTok and YouTube Shorts.

 ## Usage
 - Create a `.env` file with your Reddit API credentials.